Hugomer/Thesis-apple_scab/README.md

 # preprocessing_applescab

 This is the code used in the thesis about apple scab detection.
-In the thesis different CNN and ViT achiotectures are compared.
+In the thesis different CNN and ViT achitectures are compared.